 - Webinar: Getting started with assets (details below)

-- Contributor sessions at the Sensu Community Summit, coming up on May 19, 2020 in San Francisco — register now!
+- Contributor sessions at the virtual Sensu Community Summit, coming up on May 19-22 — register now (it's free)!

 Please join us for our webinar on getting started with Sensu assets & Bonsai, happening April 23, 2020 @ 10:30am PT.
 We’ll cover the following topics: